 First, we restrict to the case where the set $\XSetofi$ is bounded or finite for any player $i$.
-Any \gls{PAG} $\tilde G$ will necessarily admit a \gls{PNE} if the approximations $\XTildeSetofi_t$ are also bounded; therefore, the algorithm will never trigger \cref{Alg:EO:Else}.
+Any \gls{PAG} $\tilde G$ necessarily admits a \gls{PNE} if the approximations $\XTildeSetofi_t$ are compact.
+Therefore, the algorithm never triggers \cref{Alg:EO:Else}.
 Thus, \cref{Alg:CnP:OracleCut} is the only step refining the sets $\XTildeSetofi_t$ for some player $i$.
-As $\XSetofi$ is computationally-convexifiable for every player $i$, the \gls{EO} can, in a finite number of steps, refine the approximations $\XTildeSetofi_t$ to $\clconvi$.
+As $\XSetofi$ is computationally convexifiable for every player $i$, the \gls{EO} can, in a finite number of steps, refine the approximations $\XTildeSetofi_t$ to $\convi$.
 As a consequence, the algorithm converges (in the worst case) to $\bar G$ (\ie, the exact convex approximation), and the correctness of the resulting \gls{MNE} follows from \cref{thm:convexification}.

 Second, if $\XSetofi$ is unbounded for some player $i$, then a $\gls{PNE}$ for a given \gls{PAG} $\tilde G$ may not exist, and the algorithm may enter \cref{Alg:EO:Else}.
-However, because $\XSetofi$ is computationally-convexifiable for every player $i$, the branching step and the \gls{EO} can refine, in a finite number of steps, the approximations $\XTildeSetofi_t$ to $\clconvi$.
+However, because $\XSetofi$ is computationally convexifiable for every player $i$, the branching step and the \gls{EO} can refine, in a finite number of steps, the approximations $\XTildeSetofi_t$ to $\convi$.
 Therefore, even in the unbounded case, the algorithm correctly returns an \gls{MNE}, similarly to the bounded case.